-COURSE FORMAT: Lectures will encourage active learning.
+COURSE FORMAT: Lectures encourage active learning.
 This process involves students answering questions, solving problems, and discussing science topics.
-Prepared students read the required Research Methods eBook and integrate the information into their interests in APK.
+Prepared students read the required Research Methods eBook and integrate the information into their APK interests.
 Typically, students are asked at least one question a day.